-Post-doctoral candidates are charged fees for membership to the Post-Graduate Students' Society (PGSS) as well as the PGSS Health & Dental Insurance plan and Student Services Fees.
+Postdoctoral Fellows, Scholars, and non-unionized Researchers, are charged fees for membership to the Post-Graduate Students' Society (PGSS) as well as the PGSS Health & Dental Insurance plan, and Student Services Fees.
 For details about postdoctoral classifications, please visit the GPS website.

 Note: To find definitions of the different categories of students (half-time, non-thesis etc.) used by Graduate and Postdoctoral studies, refer to "Categories of Students" in the Graduate and Postdoctoral studies course calendar, under the chapter "Regulations".
 The course calendar can be found here.

-Students who have been given permission by their department, and by Graduate and Postdoctoral Studies, to take courses that are considered to be "extra" to their primary program must request, in writing to their department, to have those courses flagged as extra to their program.
+Students who wish to take courses that are considered to be "extra" to their primary program must request, in writing to their department, to have those courses flagged as extra to their program.
 These students will be required to pay additional tuition and ancillary fee charges.
 The assessment of tuition and fees for extra courses will be processed as students register and finalized after normal course add/drop deadlines have passed.